 Vienna, for many people the music capital of Europe, is a magical destination during Advent with Christmas markets in full flow and visiting choirs performing in the Town Hall.
 Vienna is always elegant, sophisticated and cultured - but December sees it at its very best.

 There will be ample time to explore the Christmas markets, buy some hand-made decorations, or sample some hot punch and grilled sausages.
 You will also want to experience the traditional Coffee Houses, visit the Spanish Riding School and the Imperial Palace, explore Vienna's excellent art museums - maybe even take in a concert.
-Please add on a day to your visit if you possibly can.
+Please consider adding on a day to your visit if you possibly can.

 The weekend will begin with a welcome drink in the Konzerthaus Hotel at 7.00 pm on Sunday evening Rehearsals will begin at 9.30 am on the Monday morning.

 Jeremy JackmanJeremy Jackman's musical education began as a chorister at St Paul's Cathedral, and continued at the Royal College of Music and Hull University.
 He sang throughout Eastern and Western Europe as a soloist, and with ensembles such as the BBC Singers, the BBC Northern Singers, the Alfred Deller Choir, the Tallis Scholars and The Sixteen.